gottacatchenall/ms_false_negatives/README.md

 individual species [@Willott2001SpeAcc], but have not yet been adopted for designing samples of communities.

-# Resampling interaction probabilities to account for uncertainty in detection error
+# Resampling interaction probabilities to account for uncertainty in observation error

-Here we show how to incorporate imperfect detection (both false-negatives and false-positives) into model predictions of interaction probability.
+Here we show how to incorporate imperfect observation (both false-negatives and false-positives) into model predictions of interaction probability.
 Models for interaction prediction typically yield a probability of interaction between each pair of species.
-When these are considered with uncertainty, it is usually model-uncertainty, e.g. the variance in the interaction probability prediction across several cross-validation folds, where the data is split into training and test sets several times.Here we introduce a method for resampling interaction probabilities (outlined in figure @fig:resampling) that simulates the observation process with prior estimates of both false-negative and false-positive probabilities to produce an output distribution of interaction probability that accounts for observation error.
+When these are considered with uncertainty, it is usually model-uncertainty, e.g. the variance in the interaction probability prediction across several cross-validation folds, where the data is split into training and test sets several times.
+Here we introduce a method for resampling interaction probabilities (outlined in figure @fig:resampling_concept) that simulates the observation process with prior estimates of both false-negative and false-positive probabilities to produce an output distribution of interaction probabilities that accounts for observation error.
 We implement this in the software package InteractionUncertaintySampler.jl.

 ![(A) The process for estimating the false-negative rate (FNR) for an